 - 1. Photographs.
 You must submit two identical color photographs of yourself taken within 30 days of filing this application.
 The photos must have a white to off-white background, be printed on thin paper with a glossy finish, and be unmounted and unretouched.
 Passport-style photos must be 2" x 2".
 The photos must be in color with full face, frontal view on a white to off-white background.
 Head height should measure 1" to 1 3/8" from top of hair to bottom of chin, and eye height is between 1 1/8" to 1 3/8" from bottom of photo.
 Your head must be bare unless you are wearing headwear as required by a religious denomination of which you are a member.
 Using a pencil or felt pen, lightly print your name and A-Number (if any) on the back of the photo. - 2.
-Copy of Permanent Resident Card.
+Photocopy of Permanent Resident Card.
 Provide a photocopy of the front and back of your Form I-551 (Permanent Resident Card).
 USCIS must be able to read the information on the photocopy.
-If you have lost your Form I-551, attach a copy of any other entry document or a photocopy of a receipt showing that you have filed Form I-90, Application to Replace Permanent Resident Card. - 3.
-Copy of your Current Legal Marital Status Document.
-Provide a photocopy of your current marriage certificate, divorce, or annulment decree. - 4.
-Documents for Military Personnel or Spouses of Military Personnel.
-Military personnel or spouses of military personnel have additional requirements.
+If you have lost your Form I-551, attach a photocopy of any other entry document or a photocopy of a receipt showing that you have filed Form I-90, Application to Replace Permanent Resident Card. - 3.
+Photo Copy of your Current Legal Marital Status Document.
+Provide a photocopy of your current marriage certificate, divorce, annulment decree, or death certificate of former spouse. - 4.
+Documents for Military Personnel or Spouses of Military Personnel: - (1) Form N-426 (Request for Certification of Military or Naval Service).
+If you are a current member of the U.S. armed forces, provide a completed and certified Form N-426.
+If you are separated from the military, provide an uncertified Form N-426. - (2) Evidence of Military Service.
+If you ever served in the U.S. armed forces, provide a Certificate of Release or Discharge from Active Duty, DD Form 214, for all periods of service.
+If you are currently serving in an active duty status within the United States or abroad, you should submit a photocopy of your official military orders. - (3) Spouses of Military Personnel have additional requirements.
 Refer to Naturalization Information for Military Personnel (M-599) for eligibility requirements.
 You can obtain this information on the USCIS Web site at www.uscis.gov/military.

 Below is a list of documents to bring with you to your Form N-400 interview.
+You may also submit copies of these documents with your application.